istio/istio/tests/e2e/UsingGKE.md

 ```
 # Customize .istiorc.mk (at the top of the istio.io/istio source tree) with your HUB and optional TAG
+# also optional: GS_BUCKET to use a different Google Storage Bucket than the default one (you need write permissions)
 # it allows you to customize Makefile rules.
 For example:
 cat .istiorc.mk
 HUB=costinm